We're offering 100 full scholarships for students from Turkey and Syria.

 How does the application process work?

-If some documents are still required, admissions will let you know by email.
-If all documents are complete and you are eligible for the desired study programme, you will be registered and will receive an email with the next steps.
+If some documents are still required, our admissions team will let you know by e-mail.
+If all documents are complete and you are eligible for the desired study programme, you will be able to finish your studies.
+For more detailed information about the application process please click here.

 What documents do I need to prepare for my application?